50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here or Find your nearest store

 Underfloor heating

 Underfloor heating acts like a big storage heater underneath your flooring – it evenly distributes heat across the whole room and is a great way of heating your room too.
-Because your flooring has become the heat emitter instead of radiators that sit above the floor, you won’t lose heat through your flooring. they also heat other elements of your home and make them warmer, as opposed to radiators which send heat upwards towards your ceiling and don’t circulate heat through the room.
+Because your flooring has become the heat emitter instead of radiators that sit above the floor, you won’t lose heat through your flooring.
+They also heat other elements of your home and make them warmer, as opposed to radiators which send heat upwards towards your ceiling and don’t circulate heat through the room.

 Fitting underfloor heating is a specialist job and is usually more suitable for newbuild homes.
 It’s not necessarily recommended if you have an older property.
 Check out our guide to which flooring works best with underfloor heating to find out if underfloor heating could be the solution for you.